Understanding ETFs As An Investment Option

-ETFs are unique investment tools; used to formulate various trading strategies for the underlying assets.
+ETFs are unique investment tools, used to formulate various trading strategies for the underlying assets.
 ETFs allow investors to participate in a variety of asset classes collectively without increasing risk exposure manifold.
-Because of its unique features, high liquidity, and low costs, ETFs have earned a niche in the capital market.
-Let’s find out more about ETFs, and you can diversify your portfolio by including ETFs into it.
+Because of its unique features, high liquidity, and low costs, ETFs have earned a niche in the capital market and granted as a great tool for portfolio diversification.

 What are ETFs?

-We can consider an ETF as a basket that holds several securities that often tracks an underlying asset.
-By nature, it is very similar to mutual funds, but listed with the exchanges and traded in the market like stocks.
-It is an index fund and follows a benchmark index irrespective of market movement.
+We can consider an ETF as a basket that holds several securities that tracks an underlying asset, in this case, exchange indices.
+By nature, it is close to mutual funds, but listed with the exchanges and traded in the market like stocks.
+It is an index fund that follows a benchmark index irrespective of market movement.

 An ETF is like a portfolio, containing different types of investments – stocks, commodities, bonds, and more, to create a well-balanced basket.
 An example of a popular ETF is SPDR S&P 500 ETF (SPY), which tracks the S&P 500 index.
 ETF funds are highly liquid, and prices of these funds move with the market trends.
 This allows investors to buy or sell them any time during trading hours.